Agramm18/Patient_Management_System_v.05/README.md

 ## Dependencies

-- `dotenv-java`
+- `dotenv-java` 3.0.0
-- `mysql-connector-j`
+- `mysql-connector-j` 9.6.0
-- `jbcrypt`
+- `jbcrypt` 0.4
+- `exec-maven-plugin` 3.1.0

 ## In Progress

-- Login validates username and password, but no post-login session, menu, or role-based routing is connected yet
-- Failed login retry tracking is currently in memory for the active login flow
+- There is no session or connected main menu after successful login yet.
+- `RoleValidationService` validates the selected role but does not persist it yet.
+- The announced department check is not implemented yet.
+- Account activation and account management after registration are still open.
+- Newly registered accounts start with `account_status = waiting_for_authorization`.
-- Login attempt rows are saved, but account locking is not persisted yet
+- Failed login attempts are logged, but account locking is not persisted in `accounts.failed_password_attempts` yet.
-- Registration creates a basic account row, but activation, role assignment, and account management are still open
-- `AccountPolicyService`, `PasswordPolicyService`, and `PasswordPolicyRepository` are placeholders
-- `MenuController`, `ServiceController`, `uiController`, and `CLIText` are currently placeholders
-- The `roles` table is documented for future role handling, but current account logic still uses string values in `accounts.user_role`
+- `roles` is currently documented for later role management; runtime code still checks `accounts.user_role`.
-- No patient management workflow is connected yet
-- No persistent patient data logic exists yet
+- `AccountPolicyService`, `PasswordPolicyRepository`, `MenuController`, `ServiceController`, `uiController`, and `CLIText` are still placeholders.
+- Patient data, patient workflows, treatment, appointments, billing, and reporting are not implemented yet.
+- There are no automated tests yet.

 ## Known Current Notes

-- `Query.sql` currently contains a standalone login-attempt table script, but the Java repository code is the source of truth for the table name used at runtime.
+- The application is currently strongly console-based.
+- `LoginService.enterPWSD()` has no scanner fallback when `System.console()` is unavailable.
-- `LoginService` only reads passwords when `System.console()` is available.
-Some IDE run configurations may not provide a console.
+- `PasswordService.RetypePWSD()` currently also expects `System.console()` and can fail in IDE run configurations without a real console.
-- `PasswordService.RetypePWSD` currently expects `System.console()` and may need a scanner fallback for IDE execution.
+- `SQLValidationService.DBConnection()` logs failed DB connections but does not immediately stop the boot process at that point.
+- `EnvValidationService.CheckFileStatus()` reports a missing `.env` but does not immediately hard-stop the boot process.
+- The runtime welcome message in `Main` still shows `Version 5.0`, while the project is documented as `V5.01`.
+- Some class and method names still contain typos or inconsistent naming and should be cleaned up later.

 Developed by Agramm18 (c) 2026